 After coating the tree with glue spray, immediately sprinkle it with glitter.
 Voila, the tree is done quickly.

 Garland, Lights, and a Star

 For this tree, you will need the following:

-- Any kind of ribbon or trim that looks like garland.
+- Purchase any kind of ribbon or trim that looks like garland.
 I got the one below from Michaels.
-Here is one ‘tinsel’ ribbon trim I found on Amazon.
+Here is one I found on Amazon.

-- Silver star charm like these that you can find in any jewelry department of most craft stores.
+- Silver star charm (you can find these in any jewelry department of most craft stores.)